Or why we are the uncrowned kings of upcycling

 2012

-The first half of the year was made exciting by a collaboration - Nóra Sármán, a recent graduate, designed a mini collection for us from old lace and used white jeans.
+The first half of the year was made exciting by a collaboration - the then newly graduated Nóra Sármán designed a mini collection for us, made of old lace and white used jeans.
 The collection was photographed by Réka Kóti.

 2013